-The Employer shall establish an Accidental Death and Dismemberment Insurance Plan.
+The Employer shall establish and maintain an Accidental Death and Dismemberment Insurance Plan.

 - a) The Employer shall pay one hundred (100%) percent of the premiums associated with Basic AD&D Insurance.
-Employees shall pay one hundred percent (100%) of the premiums associated with Employee Optional AD&D Insurance and Spouse and Child(ren) Optional AD&D Insurance. - b) Entitlement for life insurance shall be governed exclusively by the terms of the AD&D Insurance Plan and shall be determined exclusively by the applicable Insurance Carrier. - c) The responsibility of the Employer in respect of the AD&D Insurance Plan shall be limited solely to the payment of premiums to the Insurance Carrier. - d) The Employer shall have the right to change Insurance Carriers provided that, in the aggregate, equivalent or better coverage is maintained.
-If the Insurance Carrier is changed, the Employer shall provide to the Faculty Association proof of coverage upon request. - e) Eligible employees must enroll their eligible family members before benefits are provided. - f) An outline of the provisions is attached in Appendix "B."
+Faculty Members shall pay one hundred percent (100%) of the premiums associated with Employee Optional AD&D Insurance and Spouse and Child(ren) Optional AD&D Insurance. - b) Entitlement for AD&D insurance shall be governed exclusively by the terms of the AD&D Insurance Plan and shall be determined exclusively by the applicable Insurance Carrier. - c) The responsibility of the Employer in respect of the AD&D Insurance Plan shall be limited solely to the payment of premiums to the Insurance Carrier.

+- d) The Employer shall have the right to change Insurance Carriers provided that, in the aggregate, equivalent or better coverage than the coverage at June 30, 2015 is maintained.
+If the Insurance Carrier is changed, the Employer shall provide to the Association proof of coverage upon request. - e) Eligible Faculty Members must enroll their eligible family members before benefits are provided. - f) Entitlement issues are not subject to the grievance and arbitration provisions of the Agreement and are to be dealt with by the Faculty Members and the Insurance Carrier.
+In the event the Association advises the Employer that a Faculty Member is not receiving appropriate coverage under the plan, it will contact the Manager, Pension, Benefits and Wellness who will investigate and work with the Insurance Carrier to rectify the matter. - g) An outline of the provisions is attached in Appendix "B".